 ‘People smile & welcome you – it uplifts me’

 normally have the opportunity to mix with’

 ‘I feel like part of a community’

 Drumming helps us to feel connected to others, and has a proven positive impact on health and wellbeing.
 From endorphin release to forming new neurological connections and reducing stress hormones; scientific evidence shows that drumming can enhance brain function and have a positive effect on the way we feel.

 Group drumming is just as powerful.
 By providing a ‘safe space’ for people to explore and interact, drumming with others can decrease social isolation and foster a sense of ‘belonging’.

 We work with a range of organisations to deliver music therapy projects and workshops focusing on good health and recovery.
 Partners include the National Stroke Association, Liverpool Mental Health Consortium and Everton in the Community.

-To find out more about BEAT IT, or our other projects and workshops, please contact us using the form below.
+To find out more about BEAT IT, or our other projects and workshops, get in touch here.